Subcentric linking systems: Maps between linking systems

 \begin{proof} As $\L$ is a finite set, the set $\H|_\Gamma$ is also finite.
-By Remark~\ref{TRemark}, $T$ is a $p$-subgroup of $\H|_\Gamma$.
+By Lemma~\ref{TRemark}, $T$ is a $p$-subgroup of $\H|_\Gamma$.
 Since $\D_0\subseteq\D$ and $\Pi_0=\Pi|_{\D_0}$, every subgroup of $\H_0$ is also a subgroup $\H$.
-Hence, our assumption yields that $T$ is a maximal $p$-subgroup of the partial group $\H|_\Gamma$.
-It follows from the definition of $\D_0$ and Remark~\ref{TRemark} that property (L2) in Definition~\ref{LocalityDefinition} holds for the partial group $\H|_\Gamma$ and the set $\Gamma$ in place of the partial group $\L$ and the set $\Delta$.
-Using Remark~\ref{TRemark} one sees also that $\Gamma$ is closed under taking $\H|_\Gamma$-conjugates and overgroups in $T$, as $\Gamma$ is closed under taking $\H$-conjugates and overgroups in $T$.
+Hence, if $T$ is a maximal $p$-subgroup of $\H$, then $T$ is also a maximal $p$-subgroup of the partial group $\H|_\Gamma$.
+So in any case, our assumption gives that $T$ is a maximal $p$-subgroup of $\H|_\Gamma$.
+It follows from the definition of $\D_0$ and Lemma~\ref{TRemark} that property (L2) in Definition~\ref{LocalityDefinition} holds for the partial group $\H|_\Gamma$ and the set $\Gamma$ in place of the partial group $\L$ and the set $\Delta$.
+Using Lemma~\ref{TRemark} one sees also that $\Gamma$ is closed under taking $\H|_\Gamma$-conjugates and overgroups in $T$, as $\Gamma$ is closed under taking $\H$-conjugates and overgroups in $T$.
 Thus, $(\H|_\Gamma,\Gamma,T)$ is a locality.